vtsr60/torro-forms-axcelerate/readme.txt

 License URI:       http://www.gnu.org/licenses/gpl-2.0.html
 Tags:              extension, torro forms, forms, form builder, api

-Torro Forms Plugin to intergare with aXcelerate.
+Torro Forms Plugin to create contact in aXcelerate SMS.

 == Description ==

-> This is an extension for the [Torro Forms](https://wordpress.org/plugins/torro-forms/) plugin.
+> This is an extension for the [Torro Forms](https://wordpress.org/plugins/torro-forms/) plugin which allows to create contact in aXcelerate SMS on form submission.
 You need to have it enabled in order to run this plugin.

 **TODO:** Detailed plugin description goes here.